A-Telfer/webapp-base-2025/README.md

 3. Create docker files for the frontend (from nodejs for vite) and backend (ubuntu)
 4. Create the services/nginx/nginx.conf file that proxies the frontend host:port (eg http://frontend:5173) and backend (eg http://backend:8000)

+## Adding Postgres and Rabbitmq

+## Adding a separate process with signals in django

+## Adding Celery to backend

+## Adding django channels

 ## Where to go from here
 This setup is aimed at dev.
 A strategy for switching this to prod would be